clbustos/statsample/README.md

     * Statsample::Factor::MAP performs Velicer's Minimum Average Partial (MAP) test, which retain components as long as the variance in the correlation matrix represents systematic variance.
 * Dominance Analysis.
 Based on Budescu and Azen papers, dominance analysis is a method to analyze the relative importance of one predictor relative to another on multiple regression
   * Statsample::DominanceAnalysis class can report dominance analysis for a sample, using uni or multivariate dependent variables
-  * Statsample::DominanceAnalysis::Bootstrap can execute bootstrap analysis to determine dominance stability, as recomended by  Azen & Budescu (2003) link[http://psycnet.apa.org/journals/met/8/2/129/].
+  * Statsample::DominanceAnalysis::Bootstrap can execute bootstrap analysis to determine dominance stability, as recommended by  Azen & Budescu (2003) link[http://psycnet.apa.org/journals/met/8/2/129/].
 * Module Statsample::Codification, to help to codify open questions
 * Converters to import and export data:
   * Statsample::Database : Can create sql to create tables, read and insert data